-A student who is required to repeat a course must be notified in writing by the Associate Dean of Academic Affairs or Dean at least fifteen (15) working days prior to the start date, or within fifteen (15) working days after the close of the academic year (June 30) in which the student is presently enrolled, whichever comes first.
-Notification must be either sent by email or hand-delivered to the student and must be acknowledged with the signatures of the Associate Dean of Academic Affairs or Dean and the student.
+A student who is required to repeat a course must be notified in writing by the Associate Dean of Academic Affairs or Dean, or Dean's designee, at least fifteen (15) working days prior to the start date, or within fifteen (15) working days after the close of the academic year in which the student is presently enrolled, whichever comesfirst.
+Notification must be sent either by email or hand-delivered to the student and must be acknowledged with the signatures of the Associate Dean of Academic Affairs or Dean, or Dean's designee, and returned to the College with the signature of student verifying confirmation of receipt.